 Skip to contents

 get_era5_country_temperature() resolves a country boundary, downloads monthly ERA5 data, and returns cosine-latitude area-weighted national averages.
-One call replaces the manual workflow of finding boundaries, writing GeoJSON, calling era5ify_geojson(), and aggregating grid cells.
+We get all of that from one call, instead of finding boundaries, writing GeoJSON, calling era5ify_geojson(), and aggregating grid cells by hand.

-Monthly mean, max, and min temperatures for four European and four South Asian countries, 2024.
+Here we pull monthly mean, max, and min temperatures for four European and four South Asian countries in 2024.

 Download data